 For certain items there are specific rules about ODA-eligibility, in addition to the main objective.
-These items are: 1) Administrative costs, 2) Debt relief, 3) Development awareness, 4) Development-oriented social and cultural programmes, 5) Student costs, 6) In-donor refugee costs, 7) Research, and 8) Peace and security-related activities (especially for projects involving the military).
+These items are: 1) Administrative costs, 2) Debt relief, 3) Development awareness, 4) Culture and cultural diversity, 5) Student costs, 6) Indonor refugee costs, 7) Research, 8) Peace and security-related activities (especially for projects involving the military), 9) Migration and 10) Privat sector instruments (PSI).
 For agreements concerning these items, we recommend to look at the relevant paragraphs in Chapter 2 of the OECD/DAC's Reporting Directives in order to ensure that the project complies with the Directives.

 Lastly, specific rules apply when it comes to core contributions to multilateral organisations.
 Core contribution over programme area 03 and 12.70 can only be granted organisations included on Annex 2 List of ODA-eligible international organisations.
 Core contributions to multilateral agencies on the List are reportable, in whole or in part, under multilateral ODA.
 Core contributions to multilateral agencies not on the List are not ODA-eligible.
 However, earmarked support can be granted multilateral organisations that are not included on the list, provided that the contribution meets the ODA criterion of having the promotion of economic development and welfare of developing countries as the main objective.

-For further questions about ODA-eligibility, please contact the Section for Statistics and Analysis in Norad (post-stat@norad.no).
+For further questions about ODA-eligibility, please contact the Section for Statistics and Analysis in Norad (statistikk.og.analyse@norad.no).
 In case of complex development projects, the Section for Statistics and Analysis can perform an ODA-eligibility assessment of the project.
 In such cases, all relevant documentation must be included in the request for guidance to ensure a thorough and informed assessment.